[CII] Emission in a Self-Regulated Interstellar Medium: Introduction

-In order to capture the cold gas component of the ISM in a realistic environment, however, one must spatially resolve the scale of dense molecular cores, as well as have the spatial and temporal extent that captures the larger WNM gas reservoir and the effects of stellar feedback due to photoionization and supernovae (SNe).
-The emerging life cycle of the ISM includes the cooling and gravitational collapse of gas clouds to form stars, followed by heating, ionization, dispersal, and injection of turbulence into the gas by massive stars and SNe.
-Simulations of [CII] emission vary in scale, hydrodynamical setup, implementation of sub-grid physical models, and treatment of radiative transfer. \cite{Hu2019} carried out a simulation of an isolated dwarf galaxy at high spatial resolution, computing unresolved [CII] emission under the optically thin assumption. \cite{Lupi2020} simulated a dwarf galaxy using the zoom-in technique, where the boundary conditions of gas flow are determined by a larger, lower resolution cosmological simulation, and again calculated the unresolved, optically thin, [CII] emission. \cite{bisbas2022} simulated the merger of two dwarf galaxies, and post processed their simulation results with a full radiative transfer computation.
-Another method used is post processing each particle in the simulation using tabulated CLOUDY photoionization models \citep{Ferland2017}.
-This technique has been implemented by \cite{Liang2023} in both zoom-in and high resolution cosmological simulations, \cite{olsen2017} in a zoom-in simulation, and \cite{katz2022} in a cosmological simulation.
-While these simulations cover large volumes at varying spatial resolution, they do not resolve the clumpy structure of the dense ISM, nor do they provide a systematic study of the effect of metallicity. \cite{Franeck2018, Ebagezio2022} used an analogue of the zoom-in technique but zooming in on a single cloud within a simulation of a patch of a galactic disk.
+\cite{Franeck2018, Ebagezio2022} used an analogue of the zoom-in technique but zooming in on a single cloud within a simulation of a patch of a galactic disk.
 Their simulations have very high spatial resolution, include non-equilibrium chemistry and cooling, and they post-process their results using photoionization modelling in order to account for stellar photoionization feedback.
 They also perform full radiative transfer calculations in order to obtain synthetic [CII] emission maps.
 Their high resolution means that they simulate a relatively small volume, for a simulation time shorter than the typical lifespan of a gas cloud, and for solar metallicity.
-They quantified $X_{\rm{[CII]}}$ for each collapsing molecular cloud, and found values ranging from $\sim0.5$ to $\sim8\times$10$^{20}$ cm$^{-2}$ (K km s$^{-1}$)$^{-1}$.
+They quantified $X_{\rm{[CII]}}$ for each collapsing molecular cloud, and found values ranging from $\sim0.5$ to $\sim12\times$10$^{20}$ cm$^{-2}$ (K km s$^{-1}$)$^{-1}$.
 The range in values of $X_{\rm{[CII]}}$ is due to both time variation and variation between clouds and simulation setup.